jmiskovic/grassland/README.md

 ## User interface

 Still WiP.
-The UI uses right mouse button for interaction (VR should work with direct controller pushing the widgets).
-When running in simulator use *Ctrl* + arrows to fine-position the camera.
+The UI uses right mouse button for interaction (VR should work with controller being pushed into widgets).
+When running in simulator use *Ctrl* + arrows to fine-position the camera over the chosen panel.

 The editable numerical values have a `[ - ]` button on left side which enables negative values.
 On right side the `[ >> ]` increases (doubles) the slider range while `[ << ]` button decreases